jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ## 2. Dictionaries & Nested Dicts

-**What/Why:** Dicts map keys to values—ideal for label-value pairs, config settings, and JSON-like data.
-Nested dicts are common when representing structured or hierarchical information.
+**What:** Dicts map keys to values—ideal for label-value pairs, config settings, and JSON-like data.
+**Why:** Nested dicts are common when representing structured or hierarchical information.

 **Example:**